 ESL One Cologne 2018 - Counter Strike: GO at it's best

-The ESL Cologne 2018 was advertised as the “Cathedral of Counter Strike” based on the Cologne Cathedral.
-The sold out Lanxess Arena provided the perfect backdrop for one of the world's most popular esports competitions.
-The game Counter Strike is already a real classic: the team shooter from Valve has been thrilling the masses for around 15 years.
-Anyone who spent their time with first-person shooters on the PC more than a decade ago will probably have started their gaming career with one of three games: Quake, Doom or the aforementioned Counter Strike.
+The ESL Cologne 2018 was also advertised as the "Cathedral of Counter-Strike" based on the Cologne Cathedral.
+The sold-out Lanxess Arena offered the perfect setting for one of the world's most popular e-sports competitions.
+The game Counter Strike is already a real classic: the team shooter from Valve has been delighting the masses for around 15 years.
+Anyone who played first-person shooters on the PC more than a decade ago will probably have started their gaming career with one of three games: Quake, Doom or that said Counter-Strike.

 What took place back then with locally networked computers primarily in the living room at home - or organized at festive LAN events - now takes place in arenas and sports facilities all over the world.
 And what used to be called a LAN party is now called an e-sports competition.
 Nevertheless: e-sports have a comparatively long tradition, measured by the existence of fair, competitive games.
 Even for Pong, the first really popular video game ever, there were competition events at which the supposedly best bar acrobats could compete.
 In the history of video games, only a few titles have made it into real esports evergreens.
 Counter Strike is one of them.

-Nowadays, following a competition like the ESL One live is like visiting a “real sports competition”.
-This is illustrated not least by the prize money of around 250.000 euros.
-E-sports want to gradually establish themselves as part of serious sporting competitions in Germany, but the road to unprejudiced recognition is still long.
-Among gamers, e-sports have long been an exciting alternative to traditional competition events, also because TV stations such as ProSieben or Sport1 are not stingy with broadcast minutes of television.
+Watching a competition like ESL One live is like attending a “real sports competition” these days.
+This is illustrated not least by the prize money distributed of around 250.000 euros.
+E-sport wants to gradually establish itself in Germany as part of serious sporting competitions, but there is still a long way to go before it is recognized without prejudice.
+Among gamers, e-sport has long been an exciting alternative to traditional competitive events, also because TV stations such as ProSieben or Sport1 are not stingy with the minutes of television broadcast.

 Among the esports events is the ESL One something of a prime example of professional organization.
 From the technical presentation to the compilation of the supporting program to the ticket sale, the organizational sub-steps are planned down to the smallest detail.
 The ESL One feels like a classic indoor championship - only with a lot more blue spotlights.